 - roles and responsibilities of key stakeholders (for example, will the finance department check the financial pages directly or through the project manager?)

 - what your approval process includes.

 Addressing these expectations at the beginning will be helpful in the long run.

 Specifications are the objective part of the brief, the hard facts and figures like physical size and quantity.
 These may change as the project progresses, but documenting them at the beginning ensures all suppliers are estimating to produce the same product.

-The print specifications are a vital part of a briefing because the production cost is often a major component of the budget.
+The print and digital specifications are a vital part of a briefing because the production cost is often a major component of the budget.
 We’ve prepared a glossary to de-mystify the print language.